Nature Photography Internships

 We are particularly interested in those people who want to use their photography skills to contribute to our understanding of the natural world and to help spread the nature conservation message far and wide with imagery and video coupled to information of an educational nature.

 You can join for periods of 2 weeks, 1 month, 2 months, and 3 months.
-Places are available throughout 2016 and 2017.
+Places are available throughout the year.
 Spanish lessons are also available at field sites for those who want to improve this skill, in parallel to their photography skills.

 Individuals, groups and students with their own DSLR camera are welcome.